googleworkspace/cloud-search-samples/indexing/connector/sdk/full-traversal/README.md

 <img alt="Open in Cloud Shell" src ="http://gstatic.com/cloudssh/images/open-btn.png"></a>

 [Google Cloud Search][cloud-search] allows enterprises to index and search for information across a wide variety of data sources.
-This sample illutrates building a simple indexing connector using the [Connector SDK][sdk-guide].
+This sample illustrates building a simple indexing connector using the [Connector SDK][sdk-guide].

 [cloud-search]: https://developers.google.com/cloud-search/